kmzbrnoI/mtbbus-protocol/README.md

 connected to the computer too, thus MTBbus is basically controlled from the computer.
 Master module takes care of proper timing of RS485.

-This protocol describes protocol over RS485 MTBbus between master and slave modules.
+This document describes RS485-based protocol between master and slave modules.
 Note that for connection of MTBbus to PC protocol between MTB-USB module and PC must also be described.
-This protocol is described in [another document](pc).
+This protocol is available [here](pc).

 1. [MTBbus goals](goals.md)
 2. [MTBbus Architecture](architecture.md)